ForcedHail/NFL-Score-Estimator/README.md

 # NFL-Score-Estimator

-This code takes 2 user's inputs of abbreviations for NFL teams and estimates a score and each team's passing and rushing yards for a theoretical game between the teams based on their past performances in the given season.
+Entering 1 initially takes 2 user's inputs of abbreviations for NFL teams and a year and estimates a score and each team's passing and rushing yards for a theoretical game between the teams based on their past performances in the given season.
 These are the abbreviations for all 32 NFL teams.
 Type exactly the 3 letter abbreviation, case sensitively:
 - crd (Cardinals)
 - atl (Falcons)